Bernardo-MG/development-docs/python/project_setup.md

 Additional configuration is contained in the setup.cfg file.

+The MANIFEST.in file includes a list of files in the project.

 A [Cookiecutter][cookiecutter] template exists and can be used to create new projects: the [Cookiecutter Python Library][cookiecutter_library].

 ## Dependencies